VMWare ESX: Virtual Hard Disk FULL

 Make sure the volume has a drive letter assigned otherwise same warning will be returned.
 Virtual machine was started again without any problems and two additional gigs of disk space.

-- Arne Fokkema posted another way how to perfom these actions on a basic disk.
+Arne Fokkema posted another solution to extend a basic disk.
 It should be easier if you download the additional ExtPart.exe tool from Dell.
 Extend the OS disk the easy way (ExtPart.exe)

 Excellent article, the limitation with this is system partition/drive : we can not use diskpart in this case; I saw alot of articles, and I found one in http://www.ntsysv.com with a video which was very helpful.